spraakbanken/swell-project/Normalization_guidelines.md

 1. To render the text in a version which is amenable to automatic annotation using a standard linguistic analysis pipeline such as [efselab](https://github.com/robertostling/efselab).

-2. To obtain an separate, explicit representation of the corrections (that is, the target hypotheses).
+2. To obtain a separate, explicit representation of the corrections (that is, the target hypotheses).

 An important purpose of the target hypothesis is to maximise inter-annotator agreement by minimising the amount of interpretation needed and the changes involved.
 Still, there will typically be multiple possible normalisations of a deviating expression in a learner text.
 There are two reasons for this: